 For COVID-19 Travel Information: contact your airline or travel provider or refer to Malaysia Airlines Travel Advisory

-Before Travelling A Road Trip in Malaysia
+Before Traveling A Road Trip in Malaysia

-When your vehicle is standstill often, the battery can lose charge; hence you may not start your car the next time you are ready to use it.
+When your vehicle is standstill often, the battery can lose charge; hence, you may not start your car the next time you are ready to use it.

 Travel Tips: To prevent a flat car battery